Ultimate Frisbee Association: 2024 rebranding

-On January 17, 2024 the league announced it was rebranding the Ultimate Frisbee Association (UFA).
+On January 17, 2024 the league announced it was rebranding as the Ultimate Frisbee Association (UFA).
 The league partnered with Sport Dimension Inc. (SDI), owner of the Wham-O brand family which includes the Frisbee trademark to license the name for use across the league.
 Multiple new logos were designed as part of the league's new brand identity.
 In 2024 the UFA announced it would be streaming the "Super Series", top weekly games for free, live on YouTube.
-The season culminated with the 13th Championship Weekend, August 23–24, at Zions Bank Stadium in Salt Lake City, Utah.

 After the 2024 season, the Portland Nitro changed their name to the Oregon Steel, and the Dallas Legion suspended operations.
 In January 2025 the league announced a division realignment and the addition of the Vegas Bighorns.

 After the 2025 season, the Detroit Mechanix and the Los Angeles Aviators left the league.
+The Colorado Summit changed its name to the Colorado Apex, and the Bighorns changed divisions.

 Rules

 The UFA features a number of rule changes from the traditional set of rules laid out and established by USA Ultimate (USAU) and the World Flying Disc Federation (WFDF).

 The field area is expanded to 53 1/3 yards wide and 80 yards long with 20-yard end zones (the same size as an American football field, but with the end zones taking up twice as much of the field as in American football).
 Games are timed with four-quarters of 12 minutes each, including a 15-minute halftime.
 If the score is tied, a five-minute overtime period is played.
 If the score remains tied after overtime, a second overtime is played in which the first team to score wins.

-Notable changes from the USAU format include the use of referees, a drop in the stall count from 10 seconds to 7, a ten-yard penalty for travelling when catching the disc, no prohibition of double-teams, and a yardage penalty for travelling when throwing the disc.
-There are also other infractions, such as too much physicality, that result in 10- or 20-yard penalties depending on the severity of the infraction.
+Notable changes from the USAU format include the use of referees who count the stall and call all fouls, a drop in the stall count from 10 seconds to 7, a ten-yard penalty for most fouls and violations (such as travelling), the addition of "flagrant" and "technical" fouls, and no prohibition against double-team marking.
 While different from the USAU and WFDF rules, many of these changes were also seen in the MLU.

 Teams

-The UFA consists of 22 teams divided into four divisions.
-During the regular season, each team is allowed an unlimited number of players on its roster; only 20 of these may be active/rostered (eligible to play) on game days.
+The UFA consists of 22 teams, all based in North America, divided into four geographic divisions.
+During the regular season, each team is allowed an unlimited number of players on its roster; for each game, the team must pick between 12 and 20 of these to be active/rostered (eligible to play).

-Every UFA team is based in North America.

-The 22 teams are organized into four geographic divisions with a varying number of teams in each.